 An energy crisis brought about by a miners' strike as well as Heath's authorization of internment in Northern Ireland are cited as reasons why his party would lose to the Labour delegation in 1974.
 Ultimately, the Conservative Party fell out of love with Heath, giving rise to Margaret Thatcher as party leader.

 After Wilson's resignation, the Labour Party voted in Callaghan, who once said the queen offered him "friendliness, but not friendship," which is probably the best the queen could offer given the nature of the relationship.
 Callaghan's party would lose the next election, giving rise to one of the most controversial figures in British politics.

 Margaret Thatcher: 1979 to 1990

-Thatcher was one of the longest-serving Prime Ministers under QEII.
-Though she was close in age to the Queen and they shared the experience of being mothers and powerful women, those similarities did not lead to a friendly relationship, and though they respected one another, their weekly meetings were said to be stiff and uncomfortable.
+Thatcher was one of the longest-serving Prime Ministers under Queen Elizabeth II.
+Though she was close in age to the queen and they shared the experience of being mothers and powerful women, those similarities did not lead to a friendly relationship, and though they respected one another, their weekly meetings were said to be stiff and uncomfortable.
 Thatcher would later succumb to Alzheimer's-related dementia.

 John Major: 1990 to 1997

-After her party turned on her, Thatcher was replaced by John Major, with whom the Queen enjoyed a more comfortable relationship than she did with the Iron Lady.
-They saw each other through the first Gulf War and Prince Charles' high-profile divorce from Princess Dianna.
+After her party turned on her, Thatcher was replaced by John Major, with whom the queen enjoyed a more comfortable relationship than she did with the Iron Lady.
+They saw each other through the first Gulf War and Prince Charles' high-profile divorce from Princess Diana.